 An excellent place to start the party is the produce aisle.
 Many Mexican favorites feature fresh fruits and vegetables.
 Standbys include tomatoes, peppers, avocados and mangoes — but it doesn't end there.
 Have you tried jicama?
 This crisp and slightly sweet root vegetable is an excellent source of vitamin C and fiber, and a good source of potassium.
 Serve it in salads or as a crunchy addition to salsas.
 What about nopales?
 These prickly pear cactus paddles are a good source of fiber and can be sautéed, boiled or even added to juice or salsa.

-A great veggie-friendly way to start your meal is with a cup of gazpacho, a chilled tomato soup, or black bean soup, which is nutrient-packed and low in calories.
+A great veggie-friendly way to start your meal is with a cup of gazpacho, a chilled tomato soup, or black bean soup, which is nutrient-packed and high in fiber

 Watch the Fat

 Take it easy on sour cream, cheese and crispy, fried tortillas.
 Basket of chips — we're looking at you!
 "When ordering tacos, avoid the fried tortilla or large flour tortillas, which can actually be three serving sizes," says Chaparro.
 "Instead, choose smaller taco-sized corn tortillas to keep your portion size in check."